iseahound/ImagePut/README.md

 **ImagePutWallpaper** - Returns `"wallpaper"`.
 Puts the image as the wallpaper.
 Whether the image will be streched, filled, tiled, etc. depends on your desktop personalization settings.

+**ImagePutWindow** - Returns a window handle.
+Displays the image in a window.

 ### Cropping and Scaling Images

 **ImagePut(cotype, image, crop := "", scale := "", terms\*)**